Fulton County, Georgia: Economy

 Companies headquartered in Fulton County include AFC Enterprises (Popeyes Chicken/Cinnabon), AT&T Mobility, Chick-fil-A, Children's Healthcare of Atlanta, Church's Texas Chicken, The Coca-Cola Company, Cox Enterprises, Delta Air Lines, Earthlink, Equifax, First Data, Georgia-Pacific, Global Payments, Inc., InterContinental Hotels Group, IBM Internet Security Systems, Mirant Corp., Newell Rubbermaid, Northside Hospital, Piedmont Healthcare, Porsche Cars North America, Saint Joseph's Hospital, Southern Company, United Parcel Service, are based in various cities throughout Fulton County.

 Education

 All portions of Fulton County outside of the city limits of Atlanta are served by the Fulton County School System.
 All portions within Atlanta are served by Atlanta Public Schools.

 Libraries

 History

 The Fulton County Library System began in 1902 as the Carnegie Library of Atlanta, one of the first public libraries in the United States.
 In 1935, the city of Atlanta and the Fulton County Board of Commissioners signed a contract under which library service was extended to all of Fulton County.
 Then in 1982, Georgia voters passed a constitutional Amendment authorizing the transfer of responsibility for the Library system from the city of Atlanta to the county.
 On July 1, 1983, the transfer finally became official, and the system was renamed the Atlanta-Fulton Public Library System.

-Under the leadership of Ella Gaines Yates, who was the first African American director of the Library System, a new Central library was opened to the public in May 1988.
-The building was designed by Marcel Breuer, a participant in the innovative Bauhaus movement, working side by side with his associate Hamilton Smith.
-The Central Library was dedicated on May 25, 1980, and Breuer would die a year later in July 1981 at the age of 81.

-In 2002 after a hundred years of library service to the public, a major renovation of the Central Library was completed.
+A new Central library was opened in 1988.

-Government
+Government and politics

-Fulton County is governed by a seven-member board of commissioners, whose members are elected from single-member districts.
-They serve staggered four-year terms.
-The county has a county manager system of government, in which day-to-day operation of the county is handled by a manager appointed by the board.
-The chairman of the Board of Commissioners is elected at-large for the county-wide position.
-The vice chairman is elected by peers on a yearly basis.